top of page

 Great coat of arms of Carinthia

-CARINTHIA: THE FUN FACTS
+CARINTHIA: FUN FACTS

 Coat of arms of the city of Klagenfurt

-Klagenfurt, coat of arms
+Klagenfurt, coat of arms and the legend of the dragon

 The capital of Carinthia is Klagenfurt .
 This area was once home to impassable swamps, where, according to locals, a bloodthirsty dragon lived.
 This terrifying creature, according to descriptions, had a bad temper and even worse eyesight.